reanahub/reana-client/README.rst

 Features
 --------

-- seed analysis workspace with input code and data
+- seed workspace with input code and data
 - run computational workflows on remote compute clouds
-- list submitted analyses and enquire about their statuses
+- list submitted workflows and enquire about their statuses
-- download results of finished analysis workflows
+- download results of finished workflows

 Useful links
 ------------